Tini Tini Tini: Singles

-The first single from the album "22", along with its music video was released on May 3, 2019.
+The first single from the album "22", along with its music video was released on 3 May 2019.
 It was collaboration with Colombian singer Greeicy.
 The single was a big success.
 It debuted at No. 8 at the AR Billboard Hot 100, becoming Tini's first AR Hot 100 top-10 single.
 The single was certified platinum in Argentina by CAPIF.

-The second single, "Suéltate El Pelo", was released on July 18, 2019.
+The second single, "Suéltate el Pelo", was released on 18 July 2019.
 It was also used in a commercial and to promote Pantene hair products for Latin America.

-The third single, "Fresa", featuring the vocals from Lalo Ebratt, was released on September 6, 2019.
+The third single, "Fresa", featuring the vocals from Lalo Ebratt, was released on 6 September 2019.
 It peaked at No. 3 on AR Hot 100, becoming Tini's second top-5 single on the chard.
 The single was certified double platinum in Argentina by CAPIF.

-The fourth single, "Oye", featuring Sebastián Yatra, was released on October 11, 2019.
+The fourth single, "Oye", featuring Sebastián Yatra, was released on 11 October 2019.
 The song debuted at number 3 on the AR Hot 100 chart, making the third song in the history of the chart to achieve a debut at No. 3, and making Tini the only woman to debut two songs in the top-5 on the AR Hot chard.
 It was certified platinum in Argentina by CAPIF.

-The fifth single, "Recuerdo", featuring Mau y Ricky, was released on January 10, 2020.
+The fifth single, "Recuerdo", featuring Mau y Ricky, was released on 10 January 2020.
 It peaked at number 12 on AR Hot 200, making Tini's third top-20 on the chard.

-The sixth single, "Ella Dice", featuring Khea, was released on July 15, 2020.
+The sixth single, "Ella Dice", featuring Khea, was released on 15 July 2020.
 The song debuted at number 4 on AR Hot 100, making Tini's third top 5 on the chard.
 The song was certified gold in Argentina by CAPIF.

-The seventh single, "Duele", featuring rapper John C, was released on September 24, 2020.
+The seventh single, "Duele", featuring rapper John C, was released on 24 September 2020.
 The song debuted at the AR Billboard Hot 100 at number 10.

-The eighth single, "Un Beso en Madrid", featuring Alejandro Sanz, was released on October 29, 2020.
+The eighth single, "Un Beso en Madrid", featuring Alejandro Sanz, was released on 29 October 2020.
 It debuted at number 19 on AR Hot 100 chard.
 It also debuted at number forty nine on the Spanish Chard, making Tini's second song appears on the Spanish charts.

-The ninth single, "Te Olvidaré" was released on December 3, 2020.
+The ninth single, "Te Olvidaré" was released on 3 December 2020.
 The single was released the same day as the album.
 It peaked at number 70 on the Billboard Argentina Hot 100.

 The tenth and final single, "Playa", was released in January 2021 as a limited Argentine radio release.
 Like the previous single, it also peaked at number 70 on the Billboard Argentina Hot 100.

 Promotional single

-"Diciembre", was released on December 19, 2019, as a promotional single after Tini presented the song for the first time on her Quiero Volver Tour.
+"Diciembre", was released on 19 December 2019, as a promotional single after Tini presented the song for the first time on her Quiero Volver Tour.

 Reception

-In a positive reviews, Idolator webside named the album as one of the "70 Best Pop Albums Of 2020", listed it on 25th place.
+In a positive review, the Idolator website named the album as one of the "70 Best Pop Albums Of 2020", listed it on 25th place.